TQP1234/image_classification/README.md

 # Image Classification

 The goal is to build a custom Convolutional Neural Network for image classification tasks.
 Pytorch is used for building the model architecture.
-The train, test and predict processes shall also be streamlined for ease of usage.
+The train, test, and predict processes shall also be streamlined for ease of usage.

 ## Dataset